gitandy/DragonLog/README.md

     # DragonLog

+For detailed Windows installation steps see [README_WININST](https://github.com/gitandy/DragonLog/blob/master/README_WININST.md).
+This is the recommended way to get the full functionality of DragonLog.

-For windows there is also an installable MSI and ZIP package available for convenience.
+For Windows there is also an installable MSI and ZIP package available for convenience.
+Unfortunatley the QSL-QR-Code reader is not available with these Windows prebuild versions.
+Anyway the Python version is currently stuck at 3.12 as the MSI packaging will not be ported to higher versions.

 Starting and first start